Do you need a Consolidated Loan?

 - Broke on payday

-- Asking family or friend for a personal loan
+- Asking a family member or friend for a personal loan

 - Annoying calls from creditors and collection agencies

-- Having other essential service cutoff for non-payment (telephone, electricity, etc.)
+- Having other essential service cutoffs for non-payment (telephone, electricity, etc.)

 Debt Relief Options